thdotnet/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-ambari-view.md

 ## <a name="prerequisites"></a>Pré-requisitos

 * Um cluster de Hadoop no HDInsight.
-Ver [Introdução ao HDInsight no Linux](./apache-hadoop-linux-tutorial-get-started.md).
+Consulte [Introdução ao HDInsight no Linux](./apache-hadoop-linux-tutorial-get-started.md).
 * Um navegador da Web

 ## <a name="run-a-hive-query"></a>Executar um trabalho do Hive